 #4: Oil of Oregano

 While fresh oregano is tasty, the health benefits come alive when it is distilled to extract the essential oil.
 Oil of oregano contains carvacrol and thymol, both of which have antibacterial and antifungal properties.
-Carvacrol is responsible for reversing viral infections, allergies, parasites, and inflammation.
+Carvacrol is responsible for reversing viral infections, allergies, parasites, and reducing inflammation.

 #5: Cat’s Claw

 Elderberry has been popularly used in many cultures for its ability to help fight viral infections, herpes, influenza, and bacterial infections.
 Almost all of the elderberry plant is usable.
 You can use the bark, leaves, roots, and flowers, which can be beneficial to brew into a tea when you have the flu.
+Make an elderberry syrup to boost immune function by clicking here.

 #7: Olive Leaf